No matter where you are on your financial journey, controlling your finances is one of the most important things you can

 Unfortunately, you can’t just save money to build long-term wealth.

-While it may seem like the safest way to get ahead is to keep increasing deposits to your savings account, your money won’t be making much money, especially if its at a traditional bank.
+It may seem like the safest way to get ahead is to keep increasing deposits to your savings account.
+But your money won’t be making much money, especially if its at a traditional bank.

 You’re also risking your money’s future buying power to inflation, even if you have a high-interest online savings account.

 That’s why it is essential to consider taking more financial risk – to achieve a greater return.

-If you understand your risk tolerance and already have a diversified portfolio that aligns with your financial goals, you probably don’t need this article.
+If you understand your risk tolerance and already have a diversified portfolio aligning with your financial goals, you probably don’t need this article.

 But if you consider yourself risk-averse, conservative with your finances, or anxious about investing and losing money, we urge you to keep reading.